christopher-tiangco/unfuddle-to-github/README.md

   - Associated comments
   - Resolution description
 - **Resolution descriptions** are added as the LAST comment of the GitHub issue
-- A hardcoded "5 second" delay is set when posting the comments into the GitHub issue
+- A hardcoded "5 second" delay is set when posting the comments into the GitHub issue due to rate limiting (see https://docs.github.com/en/rest/reference/issues#create-an-issue-comment)
 - Every console messages printed out by the script are stored into a log file `unfuddle_to_github_<date/time ISO format>.log`
 - The GitHub issue create gets automatically Closed after creation if the source Unfuddle ticket's status is either `Resolved` or `Closed`.
 Otherwise, it will be left in `Open` status
 - If an error occurs while fetching the associated comments from an Unfuddle ticket OR when adding comments into a GitHub issue, the process will NOT stop.